 Some people prefer to have a rolling tool chest so that they can move it around as the work on their projects.
 However, for a small garage, a stationary cabinet might work better, so decide wisely.
 If you need some inspiration, check out Home Depot for some cool tool storage ideas.

 Heating, Ventilation, and Air Conditioning

-Most garage spaces are not well-insulated, so you will need to put some extra work into insulation to have a comfortable workspace year-round.
-You could setup wall-mounted space heaters and AC units or opt for portable ones instead.
+Most garage spaces are not well insulated, so you will need to put some extra work into the insulation to have a comfortable workspace year-round.
+You could set up wall-mounted space heaters and AC units or opt for portable ones instead.
 Alternatively, consider installing a multi-split heat pump.
 The multi-split system creates heating and cooling zones throughout your house, allowing you to set different temperatures for the various zones.

 Another important thing to keep in mind when transforming your garage into a home workshop is ventilation.
 Please install exhaust ventilation in your garage, especially if you will be dealing with toxic chemical fumes.

 The existing light bulbs in your garage will probably not be able to provide sufficient lighting for a workshop.
 Track lighting and spotlights are ideal to illuminate the important areas in your workshop.
 Some woodworkers prefer installing battery-powered LED lights at the bottom of their storage cabinets, while others find it more effective to have table lamps on their workbench.
 Another great option would be to install a motion detector light switch.
 This way, you don’t have to worry about turning on the lights when your hands are full.

 The number of electrical outlets required for your home workshop will ultimately depend on the projects that you would like to work on.
 If you want to just work on small handicraft and painting projects, the existing outlets may be sufficient.
 However, if you want to embark on bigger woodworking and automobile projects, it would be good to install a special voltage outlet or even a dedicated circuit.